monika/monika.dev/src/case-studies/geo-aeo-authority-pilot/geo-aeo-authority-pilot.md

 ## Overview

-**The Challenge:** As LLM traffic to AdRoll’s marketing site increased, and human visibility decreased, I wanted to find out if we could become more legible to AI systems by providing additional structured metadata.

-**The Strategy:** I implemented a two-phased GEO pilot:
+**The Challenge:** Our analytics suggested more people were researching AdRoll through LLMs instead of visiting our site directly.
+Our site was already accessible to people, but semantic HTML tells a machine what content is, not who's saying it or why it can be trusted.
+I wanted to know if we could give LLMs that missing context.

+**The Strategy:** Treat LLMs like any other user relying on assistive technology, and give them more to work with using tools we already had:
- - Hub-and-Spoke Linking: A structured content map to consolidate authority.
+ - Hub-and-Spoke Linking: A structured internal linking map to consolidate topical authority.
- - Author Disambiguation: Using JSON-LD schema to verify SME authority and trust.
+ - Author Disambiguation: JSON-LD schema to verify who wrote our content.

-**The Outcome:** Structural linking alone drove an 11.75% incremental search lift over 15 days.
-Adding verified authorship pushed that to a 24.1% incremental search lift over 30 days, alongside a separate, real shift in average search ranking position for the pilot group of URLs, from 24.27 to 18.43.
+ **The Thinking:** Rather than commit to a full entity disambiguation rollout with no evidence it would pay off, I scoped a low-risk, low-cost pilot around a recent GTM topic.
+It was built as a solid technical SEO update first, with LLM legibility as the bet on top.
+Worst case, I'd spend a week learning that schema enrichment doesn't move the needle.

+**The Outcome:** Our SME resolved into a verified Knowledge Graph entity, and search rankings for the pilot pages moved from 24.27 to 18.43, validated against a control group.

 ## The story

 ### The context

-Most recently, I was the principal web designer and developer in AdRoll’s marketing department, as a member of the creative team.
-Like many other marketing departments, we were seeing an overall drop in organic search traffic and a rise in LLM traffic for our domain, [adroll.com](http://www.adroll.com).
+Most recently, I was the principal web designer and developer in AdRoll's marketing department, as a member of the creative team.
+Like many other marketing departments, we were seeing a rise in LLM traffic for our domain, adroll.com.

-My thinking near the end of 2025, based on our own analytics, was that users were increasingly reaching for LLMs as a means of researching us as a platform, instead of coming to our marketing site directly, whatever stage of the funnel they were at.
-This change wasn’t happening in isolation, and it’s not done yet.
-On June 3, 2026, Cloudflare CEO Matthew Prince posted that "bots have now passed human traffic online for the first time in the Internet's history,"<sup><a href="#ref-prince-tweet">1</a></sup> pointing to Cloudflare Radar's own data.<sup><a href="#ref-cloudflare-radar">2</a></sup> Reported figures put the split at roughly 57.5% bots to 42.5% humans.
+My thinking at the end of 2025, based on our own analytics, was that users were increasingly reaching for LLMs as a means of researching us as a platform, instead of coming to our marketing site directly, in whatever stage of the funnel they were at, and that usage was steadily increasing.

-If LLMs are built to favor content they can trace back to a real, verifiable source, and to discount or hallucinate around content they can't, could we provide any type of validation?
-Could we make ourselves more trusted and usable by LLMs in general?
-By extension, do the LLMs speaking for us know the correct things about us?
+<aside>On June 3, 2026, Cloudflare CEO Matthew Prince posted that "bots have now passed human traffic online for the first time in the Internet's history,"<sup><a href="#ref-prince-tweet">1</a></sup> pointing to Cloudflare Radar's own data.<sup><a href="#ref-cloudflare-radar">2</a></sup> Reported figures put the split at roughly 57.5% bots to 42.5% humans.</aside>

+I don't expect the number to decline, but the case for these updates doesn't depend on that, either.
+I wanted our offerings and expertise to be as accessible to LLMs as they were to people, by actually giving both more contextual data to work with through structured data and intentional topical internal linking.

 ### The problem

-After learning that LLMs interface with online content using the same assistive technology that people do, I suspected that the LLMs were having as difficult a time as people were.
-Our marketing site already delivered accessible, semantic HTML, but semantic HTML tells a machine what the content is (a heading, a summary, a list) but not who is saying it and whether they can be trusted.
-Were there other methods of communicating this kind of metatextual information to LLMs?
-Could I improve how our content is found and understood by LLMs?
-Could I improve how our content is trusted by LLMs?
+In researching how LLMs interface with content online, I learned that they interface with content using similar assistive technology that people do.
+I suspected that the LLMs were having as difficult a time as people were, given that fewer than 5% of the top million home pages pass automated accessibility checks, according to WebAIM's annual audit.<sup><a href="#ref-webaim">3</a></sup>

+Our marketing site delivered accessible, semantic HTML, but semantic HTML tells a machine what the content is (a heading, a paragraph, a list) but not who is saying it and whether it can be trusted.
+Were there signals we could include or other methods of communicating this kind of contextual information to LLMs, like ARIA tags for screen readers?
+Could I accommodate the LLM crawlers any better than we already were?
+Could I do that easily and systematically, exposing the most amount of valuable information possible with the least amount of effort for the marketing team?
-This turns out to be a facet of AEO/GEO (Answer Engine Optimization / Generative Engine Optimization): optimizing content to be found and cited by AI systems the way traditional SEO optimizes for search engines.

 ### The solution

-I drafted, collaborated, and executed on a pilot program built to concentrate link equity in a hub-and-spoke internal linking plan and authority onto a valuable organic search topic, backed by disambiguated human authorship, in order to find out whether authority and authenticity positively affects usage in LLMs and search engines.
+I drafted, collaborated, and executed on a pilot program built to concentrate topical equity in a hub-and-spoke internal linking plan, backed by disambiguated human authorship.
+I wanted our offerings and expertise to be accessible to LLMs the same systematic way we'd already made them accessible to people, through structured data, not by hoping it worked, but by actually giving the systems more to work with.

-I conceptualized this pilot program to be low risk, easy to implement, and nominal to maintain.
-As a more visual metaphor, I pictured this system providing a map for any LLMs looking for relevant topical content on our marketing site based on metadata we’ve systematically included in our site markup.
-The overall production system was also designed to be low lift and easily repeatable in our CMS so it was accessible by our content team, uncoupling it from my bandwidth outside of updates or improvements.
+I conceptualized this pilot program to have a solid technical SEO update at its core, while attempting to move the needle one way or another on LLM legibility.
+The pilot was low risk, easy to implement within our CMS, and nominal to maintain by our content team, uncoupling the system from my bandwidth so it could expand as fast as new entries could be filled out with vetted information.

 #### Phase One

-I drafted up an internal hub-and-spoke linking plan centered around a topic that directly related to a recent GTM and shared it with the marketing team’s SEO manager and Content manager, along with two other topic options for GTMs that would be continuing through the end of the year.
+I drafted an internal hub-and-spoke linking plan centered around a topic that directly related to a recent go-to-market (GTM) motion and shared it with the marketing team's SEO manager and Content manager, along with two other topic options for GTMs that would be continuing through the end of the year.
 We decided to move forward with the initially proposed topic.

-The hub-and-spoke system would be centered around a topic related to a recent go-to-market (GTM) motion on the AdRoll platform.
-In-depth, data-rich topical content had been created and I wanted to methodically link a select subset of that content together to build our authority in the topic while providing important context for LLMs around our GTM offering.
+Because of the recent GTM, in-depth, data-rich topical content had been created and I wanted to methodically link a select subset of that content together to purposefully build our authority in the topic while providing important context around our GTM offering.

-The hub itself automatically gathered *all* topically related content available on the marketing site.
-From that larger list of content, a specific subsection of spoke articles linked to a separate analysis with link text specifying the technical nature of the report.
+The hub itself was built to automatically gather all topically related content available on the marketing site.
+From that larger list of topical content, a specific subsection of data-rich articles was decided on.
+Those specific articles linked to a new analysis with link text specifying the technical nature of the report.

 <figure>
 {% image "diagram-link_authority_flow", "Diagram of the hub-and-spoke structure: a starred, highly cited topical data-driven report links via a CTA link to the central Topic Hub, which fans out CTA and direct links to five spoke content types — topical webinars, blog posts, whitepapers, case studies, and a related product page — each paired with its own related-resources or FAQ module, with dashed contextual text links tying the report, hub, and spokes together.", "(max-width: 648px) 80vw, 70vw" %}